adamrudolf-becube/minicrm-automation/README.md

 If you need to see usecases for the code, we recommend you to read the tests, as they "tell a story" with the expectations and test names.

+## License

+This software has been published under the GPLv3 license.
+For more information, see the LICENSE file.

 ## Contact

 If you have any questions, don't hesitate to send it to info@becube.hu!